Coming up with stories about clients and pitching them to journalists is at the heart of the PR process.

 Find unusual lines and newsworthy angles: Man Bites Dog

-The past 25 years have been a fascinating time to work in media as I caught the tail end of old school traditional newspapers and saw up-close how the industry was completely turned upside down by the advent of the internet and technological advances such as mobile phones and, later, social media.
+The past 30 years have been a fascinating time to work in media as I caught the tail end of old school traditional newspapers and saw up-close how the industry was completely turned upside down by the advent of the internet and technological advances such as smartphones and social media.

 But despite this technological revolution, what makes news hasn’t really changed and never will.
 News will always be Man Bites Dog.
-Dog bites man isn’t news.
+Dog bites man isn’t news because it’s only to be expected.
 In other words, find the unusual line.
 Something genuinely different.

 The challenge for PR professionals is to find something novel that will appeal to journalists while at the same time communicating their client’s good news and key messages.